Monday May 6, 2024

 As I continued walking north toward Padrón this afternoon, the route took me past tons of small farms where I passed by goats, and sheep, and other livestock.
 It definitely felt like spring, with plenty of little babies grazing in their rustic pens near their moms.

-When I made my way into Pontecesures – the town on the Ulla River where pilgrims taking the Spiritual Variant rejoined the route after their 28-kilometer boat ride – I passed a couple who seemed to be filming part of their Camino.
-I had to make multiple efforts to dodge them and stay out of their video since I had no interest in photobombing them or becoming an “extra” in some random YouTube video.
+Before long, I was walking into Pontecesures, the town on the Ulla River where pilgrims taking the Spiritual Variant rejoin the route after their 28-kilometer boat ride.
+As I approached the iconic sign above the river, I passed a couple who seemed to be actively filming part of their Camino but not carefully watching where they were walking.
+Consequently, I had to make multiple efforts to dodge them and stay out of their video.
+I had no interest in photobombing them or becoming an “extra” on their YouTube channel.

 And then, after an unexpected detour around some large farm fields, I was finally walking into Padrón, where I was greeted by a wide promenade along the Sar River with trees lining the park.
 Over-pruning the trees seems to be all the rage in this part of Spain.
 So, despite it being spring, only a few leaves stuck out from the bare branches overhead.
 I’m sure walking through this park has a completely different feel in summer when there’s a canopy of shade to enjoy instead f these naked trees.